Attacker Floods PyPI With 1000s of Malicious Packages That Drop Windows Trojan Via Dropbox

-Downloads Windows trojan from Dropbox
+Downloads Windows Trojan From Dropbox

 Screenshot of the download interface showing six different packages with the description "A library for creating a terminal user interface."